jackandcarter/REALMeditor/README.md

 # REALMeditor
-Development for REALMeditor, a Unity Game Engine tool
+Development for REALMeditor, a Unity Game Engine tool to help manage and create reusable game assets.